distilledx/Framebuffer-rendering/README.md

 -   [x] Display fullscreen splashes
 -   [x] Read and map pixel data from an image (partial transparency not supported. default modes on most framebuffers don't assign a byte for this)
--   [ ] Read and map pixel data from a gif
+-   [x] Read and map pixel data from a gif (Requires `giflib` package.
+Some GIFs either do not display properly or don't display at all.
+This is unimportant as the point of this project was to learn about the framebuffer, and not GIF decoding ;) )

 ### Building